TroyLaPolice/European-Neolithic-Expansion/README.md

 	defineConstant("square", wd + "/square.png"); // File Path to Map Image
 	defineConstant("custom_map", wd + custom_map_filename); // File Path to Map Image
 ```
+The maps are available for download in the repo.
+The path points to where the map is in your system so the name of the map MUST be changed to fit your file structure if you altered the name of the map.

+The next parameter is the length and width of the map.
+This will be used when building the map.

 These parameters handle the map size in km.
 If using provided EEA maps, length and width for map style images should be kept at a 1 to 1 aspect ratio (square) to avoid distortion.
 By default they are 3700 x 3700 km square maps

 ```
+	if (!exists("map_size_length"))
 		defineConstant("map_size_length", 3700);
+	if (!exists("map_size_width"))
-	defineConstant("map_size_width", 3700);
+		defineConstant("map_size_width", 3700);;

 	// Map citation: https://www.eea.europa.eu/data-and-maps/figures/elevation-map-of-europe
 ```
-The first parameter is a path in YOUR file system that the map file can be found in.
-The maps are available for download in the repo.
-This path points to where the map is in your system so it MUST be changed to fit your file structure.

-The next parameter is the length and width of the map.
-This will be used when building the map.

 *The next two blocks simply initialize the genetic component that is the marker for farmer ancestry and the interactions between individuals*